smntic/HueMaster/README.md

 real_path = "~/.Xresources"
 ```
 \
-The file specified in `format_path` should be a copy of the configuration file with placeholders for the colours.\
+The file specified in `format_path` should be a copy of the configuration file with placeholders for the colors.\
-The placeholders should be in the format `$$COLOUR.command1(arg1).command2(arg2)$$`.
+The placeholders should be in the format `$$COLOR.command1(arg1).command2(arg2)$$`.

-The `COLOUR` argument can be any of the following:
+The `COLOR` argument can be any of the following:
-* "BACKGROUND" or "FOREGROUND" for the background and foreground colours respectively
+* "BACKGROUND" or "FOREGROUND" for the background and foreground colors respectively
-* "COLOR0" to "COLOR15" for the 16 colours in the palette
+* "COLOR0" to "COLOR15" for the 16 colors in the palette
-* "ACCENT", "GOOD", "WARNING", "ERROR" and "INFO" are macros for colours that could be used for those purposes
+* "ACCENT", "GOOD", "WARNING", "ERROR" and "INFO" are macros for colors that could be used for those purposes

-The commands are chained together by `.`'s to modify the colour.\
+The commands are chained together by `.`'s to modify the color.\
 The available commands are:
-* `lighten(n)` to lighten the colour by `n` percent
+* `lighten(n)` to lighten the color by `n` percent
-* `darken(n)` to darken the colour by `n` percent
+* `darken(n)` to darken the color by `n` percent
-* `alpha(n)` to change the alpha value of the colour by `n` percent
+* `alpha(n)` to change the alpha value of the color by `n` percent

 For example, for `.Xresources` configuration:
 ```Xresources